kjwan4435/OpenAcoustics/MCU/Central(PC server)/readme.md

 * `RECORDING(RED)` : MCU board collects data & save it to its RAM memory.
 * `RECEIVING(BLUE)` : MCU board is sending collected data to central device(PC).

-For the safe and reliable data collection, `batch record` button should be pressed only when the STANBY green light is changed to deep green.
+For the safe and reliable data collection, `batch record` button should be pressed only when the STANBY green icon is appeared on the screen.

+Below images shows each state's icon.

 <img src="visual_feedback.png" width="200" height="200"/>